Master Storm Damage

 Standards for inclusion

-Listings in this directory reflect service providers and resource categories that operate within established professional and regulatory frameworks.
-The directory applies the following inclusion criteria:
+Providers in this network reflect service providers and resource categories that operate within established professional and regulatory frameworks.
+The provider network applies the following inclusion criteria:

 Permit and regulatory scope.
 Structural repair and roofing work in all 50 states is subject to permit requirements under state-adopted versions of the International Building Code (IBC) or International Residential Code (IRC), administered by local authority having jurisdiction (AHJ).
-Directory listings that cover structural and roofing scopes are flagged to the permit requirements page for jurisdiction-specific context.
-Contractors who operate without required permits are not categorized as compliant within this directory's classification scheme.
+Provider Network providers that cover structural and roofing scopes are flagged to the permit requirements page for jurisdiction-specific context.
+Contractors who operate without required permits are not categorized as compliant within this network's classification scheme.

-Directory content is reviewed against source materials from named regulatory bodies and standards organizations.
+Provider Network content is reviewed against source materials from named regulatory bodies and standards organizations.
 Reference documents include IICRC standards, FEMA National Flood Insurance Program (NFIP) guidance, ICC code publications, and state contractor licensing board requirements.
-No proprietary or unpublished data sources are used to classify listings.
+No proprietary or unpublished data sources are used to classify providers.

-Topic pages linked from directory entries are updated when governing standards issue new editions.
-The IICRC, for example, publishes revised editions of its standards on an approximately 5-year review cycle, and classification language in the directory is aligned to the current published edition at the time of review.
+Topic pages linked from provider network entries are updated when governing standards issue new editions.
+The IICRC, for example, publishes revised editions of its standards on an approximately 5-year review cycle, and classification language in the network is aligned to the current published edition at the time of review.

-Listings that can no longer be verified against stated credentials or that have been subject to formal regulatory action are removed from active directory status.
+Providers that can no longer be verified against stated credentials or that have been subject to formal regulatory action are removed from active provider network status.
 The choosing a storm damage restoration contractor page outlines the verification steps property owners can independently apply to confirm a contractor's standing with state licensing boards and certification bodies.

-The directory does not cover pre-storm mitigation, new construction, or general remodeling work that is not connected to a storm damage event.
-Disaster recovery programs administered by federal agencies — including FEMA Individual Assistance grants and SBA disaster loan programs — are referenced contextually on relevant topic pages but are not cataloged as directory listings.
+The provider network does not cover pre-storm mitigation, new construction, or general remodeling work that is not connected to a storm damage event.
+Disaster recovery programs administered by federal agencies — including FEMA Individual Assistance grants and SBA disaster loan programs — are referenced contextually on relevant topic pages but are not cataloged as provider network providers.

-The directory does not include public adjusters or insurance attorneys as primary listings, though the working with public adjusters and insurance claims process pages address those roles within the restoration process context.
+The provider network does not include public adjusters or insurance attorneys as primary providers, though the working with public adjusters and insurance claims process pages address those roles within the restoration process context.